Lightbery/.github/profile/README.md

-# Lightbery
-A platform for managing your favorite artworks. discover, share artworks you like!
+# A platform for your favorite arts.

 > [!NOTE]
 > Lightbery itself is not open source, but we have open sourced some tools that Lightbery uses.